 Attorney Fees for Car Accidents: Lawyer Fees

 The good news is that you won’t need money up front when you work with a reputable personal injury lawyer.
-Personal Injury lawyers work on a contingency fee basis.
+Personal Injury lawyers work on a contingency fee basis in California.
 This means that the attorney doesn’t get paid, unless he wins your case.
 It’s also very beneficial for the client as they don’t have to risk the costs of taking a complex case to trial.

 What is the contingency percentage?

 The standard percentage among most personal injury lawyers varies greatly, though 25% to 40% is considered an acceptable range.
 Outlining this in practical numbers, a case which results in $90,000 in damages awarded to the plaintiff will earn the attorney a fee of $30,000.

 In some states, there are other factors that may affect the attorney’s percentage.
 For example, some states require a shifting percentage, which is based upon the stage of your case, when the lawyer is retained, and the value of the damages awarded.
 Another factor has to do with the possibility of an out-of-court settlement.
 If the case settles before the defendant officially answers the complaint in court, the attorney percentage is usually lower.
 Conversely, a case going to trial will earn the attorney a higher percentage.